aarron-lee/SimpleDeckyTDP/README.md

 If you do not have ryzenadj installed, you will need to get a working copy installed onto your machine.

+For Arch users, you'll need both ryzenadj and ryzen_smu-dkms-git.

 **For official SteamOS**, see [SteamOS Install instructions](#steamos-installation) for more info.

 See [here](#ryzenadj-troubleshooting) for more info on ryzenadj